manik-hindwan/Association-Rule-Mining-ARM-project/Market-Basket-Analysis-using-Eclat.md

 ECLAT algorithm
 ---------------

-We will be implementing ECLAT algorithm, which is nothing but a vertical for of apriori which is faster, using R because of lack of any stable library for doing the same in Python.
+We will be implementing ECLAT algorithm, which is nothing but a vertical form of apriori which is faster, using R because of lack of any stable library for doing the same in Python.

 Loading the dataset and the packages
 ------------------------------------